mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/creating_an_application_intermediate/index.md

 By default, when two Tipos are related by reference, TipoTapp stores the referenced Tipo's `tipo_id` field against the current/containing Tipo and displays its Meaningful Key (if no field is set, this defaults to `tipo_id`).
 We've seen this already.
 However, you can change this default behaviour.
 You can configure your app so that another field is stored against the containing Tipo and another one is displayed.

-TODO: Does the field have to be unique?
-The way ids are unique.
-If it's not unique, can this be problematic later when trying to filter data?

 To do this, you need to make the following changes to the `Relationship Settings` of a field.
 You should change the value of `Select Label Field` to the field you want stored and `Select Key Field` to the field you want displayed.

 ![Relationship Settings](/images/creating_an_application_intermediate/image_014.png)